sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

    * ``'alphabetical'``:
      Use alphabetical order.

    * ``'groupwise'``: order by member type.
 The order is:

      * for modules, exceptions, classes, functions, data
-     * for classes: methods, then properties and attributes
+     * for classes: class methods, static methods, methods, and properties/attributes

      Members are ordered alphabetically within groups.